Best Air Purifiers (2026): CADR First, Quiet Second, Filter Costs Always

 Not great for

-EPA’s framing is the right baseline: purifiers and HVAC filters can be a supplement to source control and ventilation — not a replacement.
+EPA’s framing is the right baseline: purifiers and HVAC filters can be a supplement to source control and ventilation. not a replacement.
+If you are outfitting your home office, our best home office setup guide covers the full picture from air quality to ergonomics.

 1) CADR (Clean Air Delivery Rate): the spec that actually predicts performance